Article Summary:

 4. What types of income are reported on a T5 slip?

-A T5 slip reports investment income such as interest from savings accounts, dividends from Canadian corporations, and certain royalty payments.
+A T5 slip reports investment income such as interest, dividends from Canadian corporations, and certain royalty payments.

 5. How can Global FPO help with tax filing?